 Group Retirement Customized investment plans for your employees’ future

 Group retirement plans provide one of the best tax-sheltering opportunities available and can be a significant benefit to employees.
+Employees that plan to retire in the future should look at the benefits of ira vs 401k.
 With the long term viability of government sponsored pension plans in question, group retirement plans together with individual RRSP plans play a major role for most Canadians in saving for their retirement.
 From the viewpoint of the plan sponsor, group retirement plans can play a very significant role in attracting new employees and increasing employee retention.

 There are many options available when putting together a group retirement plan.
 Factors that should be taken into consideration when determining which options are appropriate include: